inmanta/inmanta-core/docs/dashboard/dashboard.rst

 This overview allows us to ``Force deploy`` and ``Force repair`` resources on a per agent basis.
 Pausing an agent stops deployments for that agent.
-Usefull when, for example, diagnosing problems on the machine the agent deploys to, without having to stop enforcement of the whole model.
+Useful when, for example, diagnosing problems on the machine the agent deploys to, without having to stop enforcement of the whole model.

 The Agent Processes overview, lists the different processes running agents.
 The magnifying glass allows us to inspect each process in more detail: